hurlycabalan/Soc-Investigation/TL-Series/TL-03-Network-Driven/README.md

 **Q: What's the blast radius?**
 A: Confirmed: win11a and srv-file01 on-prem, full Okta tenant (super admin = everything).
 Potential: srvdc01 also had CrowdStrike detections — if the DC is compromised, we may need a full domain credential reset.
 That's L2's call after deeper forensics.

+**Q: How certain are you about the C2 attribution?**
+A: Moderate confidence.
+Firewall "end" events confirm completed outbound sessions on port 443 to external IPs — consistent with C2 callback behavior, but not definitively confirmed without PCAP or TI match.
+I'd escalate as high-confidence suspicious rather than confirmed C2.